ValksGodotTools/Template/README.md

 > Mods have the ability to swap out game assets and run C# scripts.
 However, there's a significant issue with C# mod scripts, which is detailed at https://github.com/ValksGodotTools/Template/issues/15.
 You can find an example mod repository [here](https://github.com/ValksGodotTools/ExampleMod).

 ### Godot Utils
-The Godot Utils repository can be found [here](https://github.com/ValksGodotTools/GodotUtils).

 #### 🦄 Creating Tweens
 Tweening has never been so easy!